Pareto Principle (80:20)

 Select Analytics from the dropdown menu.
 (OR)

-Click on the orange icon under the 80:20 tab for the particular MLP.
+under the 80:20 tab for the particular MLP.

 View MLP Analytics Page